-Thomas lance what do no good to consider as Foot Coffell and have a second Theme Community Issue - what do we need to consider as East Suffolk on these aspects?
-Engagement with the local community on the provision of infrastructure Housing Community facilities Health facilities Legacy and local community benefits for hosting major significant energy developments Economic Opportunities Economic strategies recognise importance of the Suffolk Energy Coast Need to maximise the economic growth and balance these against economic and social impacts Creation of jobs during the construction, operational and decommissioning stages of all projects Realisation of local economic opportunities and benefits Associated demands on local supply chain and sectors which support projects Minimise adverse impacts and effects on the tourist economy in east Suffolk and maximise benefits where possible Emergency Planning Requirement for a co-ordinated Emergency Plan to be established across all organisations Environment Sites located within the Area of Outstanding Natural Beauty and Heritage Coast Impact on designated and protected landscapes and habitats.
-Projects to be supported by Habitat Regulations Assessment Physical form, scale and appearance of buildings within the landscape Impact on built and natural environment arising from development, operation and decommissioning of projects Potential impact on designated and non-designated heritage assets and archaeological assets in the areas surrounding Major Energy Infrastructure Projects
+Theme Issue - what do we need to consider as East Suffolk on these aspects?
+Community Engagement with the local community on the provision of infrastructure Housing Community facilities Health facilities Police facilities Legacy and local community benefits for hosting major significant energy developments Economic Opportunities Economic strategies recognise importance of the Suffolk Energy Coast Need to maximise the economic growth and balance these against economic and social impacts Creation of jobs during the construction, operational and decommissioning stages of all projects Realisation of local economic opportunities and benefits Associated demands on local supply chain and sectors which support projects Minimise adverse impacts and effects on the tourist economy in east Suffolk and maximise benefits where possible Emergency Planning Requirement for a co-ordinated Emergency Plan to be established across all organisations Environment Sites located within the Area of Outstanding Natural Beauty and Heritage

-Risk of significant dust deposition and damage to vulnerable landscapes including Minsmere Nature Reserve Impact of light pollution to nocturnal species Appropriate landscaping of sites after the decommissioning phases Potential sites for Major Energy Infrastructure Projects located on an active Flood Risk coast line Management and Coastal management, erosion, adaptation Coastal Change ■ Flood risk related to estuaries ■ Effect of climate change on the coastline Detrimental impact on the sea bed and coastal foreshore environment Construction and transportation noise impact on local communities Health Long term loss of tranquil areas Loss of large areas of countryside used for leisure and tourism Negative impact on air quality Provision of campus style accommodation for construction workers Housing and Influx of construction workers into the area and overwhelming the Accommodation accommodation opportunities for local people and people visiting the area Availability of skills in the local area Training and Upskilling of the local workforce through appropriate training programmes Education and education Opportunities Investment in training opportunities for the local workforce Local roads are not well suited to carrying the number or type of vehicle Transport Network movements that will be necessary to enable construction and operation of Major Energy Infrastructure Projects Agreement of dedicated routes with local community participation Need for park and ride facilities to be created Inadequate provision of laybys on the road network across Suffolk Cumulative impact of other associated growth across and outside of Suffolk Utilisation of existing rail networks
+Coast Flood Risk Management and Coastal Change Coast Impact on designated and protected landscapes and habitats.
+Projects to be supported by Habitat Regulations Assessment Physical form, scale and appearance of buildings within the landscape Impact on built, historic and natural environment arising from development, operation and decommissioning of projects Potential impact on designated and non-designated heritage assets and archaeological assets in the areas surrounding Major Energy Infrastructure Projects Risk of significant dust deposition and damage to vulnerable landscapes including Minsmere Nature Reserve Impact on Suffolk Seascape Impact of light pollution to nocturnal species and on the AONB Appropriate landscaping of sites after the decommissioning phases Habitat loss and noise disturbance for species Effect of light and dust on nature conservation sites Potential sites for Major Energy Infrastructure Projects located on an active coast line Coastal management, erosion, adaptation Flood risk related to estuaries Effect of climate change on the coastline and hydrological processes Detrimental impact on the sea bed and coastal foreshore environment Health Construction and transportation noise impact on local communities Long term loss of tranquil areas Loss of large areas of countryside used for leisure and tourism Negative impact on air quality Housing and Accommodation Provision of campus style accommodation for construction workers Influx of construction workers into the area and overwhelming the accommodation opportunities for local people and people visiting the area Training and Education Opportunities Availability of skills in the local area Upskilling of the local workforce through appropriate training programmes and education Investment in training opportunities for the local workforce Transport Network Local roads are not well suited to carrying the number or type of vehicle movements that will be necessary to enable construction and operation of Major Energy Infrastructure Projects Agreement of dedicated routes with local community participation Need for park and ride facilities to be created Inadequate provision of laybys on the road network across Suffolk Cumulative impact of other associated growth across and outside of Suffolk Utilisation of existing rail networks

-Policy SCLP3.5: Proposals for Major Energy Infrastructure Projects
+Policy SCLP3.4: Proposals for Major Energy Infrastructure Projects

-In its role either as determining authority for development under the Town and Country Planning Act, or as consultee on Nationally Significant Infrastructure Projects, the Council will take into consideration the nature, scale, extent and potential impact of proposals for Major Energy Infrastructure Projects, including cumulative impacts.
+In its role either as determining authority for development under the Town and Country Planning Act, or as consultee on Nationally Significant Infrastructure Projects, the Council will take into consideration the nature, scale, extent and potential impact of proposals for Major Energy Infrastructure Projects, including cumulative impacts throughout their lifetime, including decommissioning.

-The Council will work in partnership with the scheme promoter, local communities, National Grid, Government, New Anglia Local Enterprise Partnership and relevant local authorities to ensure significant local community benefits and an ongoing legacy of the development is achieved as part of any major infrastructure projects.
+The Council will work in partnership with the scheme promoter, local communities, National Grid, Government, New Anglia Local Enterprise Partnership, service providers, public bodies and relevant local authorities to ensure significant local community benefits and an ongoing legacy of the development is achieved as part of any Major Infrastructure Projects as outlined in Table 3.6.